-Understandably, one of or most read guides on the website is how to become a Freemason.
+Understandably, one of our most-read guides on the website is how to become a Freemason.

-To all those who are interested in one day becoming a Freemason, today we want to take it a step further and share with 10 requirements you need to “check” before you ASK12BE1.
+For all those interested in becoming a Freemason one day, today we want to take it a step further and share with you 10 requirements you need to “check” before you ASK12BE1.

 Must Believe in a Supreme Being

 ‘A Mason is oblig’d by his Tenure, to obey the moral law; and if he rightly understands the Art, he will never be a stupid Atheist nor an irreligious Libertine…to be good Men and True, or Men of Honour and Honesty by whatever denominations or persuasions they may be distinguished; whereby Masonry becomes the Center of Union…’